-WPL's Retail Electric and Gas Rate Review (2019/2020 Test Period) - In December 2018, WPL received an order from the PSCW approving WPL's proposed settlement for its retail electric and gas rate review covering the 2019/2020 Test Period, effective January 1, 2019.
+WPL's Retail Electric and Gas Rate Review (2019/2020 Forward-looking Test Period)- In 2017, WPL filed retail electric and gas rate review requests with the PSCW covering the 2019/2020 forward-looking Test Period.
+In December 2018, WPL received an order from the PSCW approving WPL's proposed settlement for its retail electric and gas rate reviews, effective January 1, 2019.
 Under the settlement, WPL's retail electric and gas base rates will not change from current levels through the end of 2020.
 Retail electric revenue requirements resulting from increasing investments in rate base (including West Riverside) are offset by lower fuel-related costs and Federal Tax Reform refunds.
 Retail gas revenue requirements resulting from increasing investments in rate base are offset by Federal Tax Reform refunds.
-WPL's settlement maintains the currently authorized return on common equity of 10.0% and extends, with certain modifications, an earnings sharing mechanism through 2020.
+WPL's settlement extends, with certain modifications, an earnings sharing mechanism through 2020.
 Under the earnings sharing mechanism, WPL will defer a portion of its earnings if its annual regulatory return on common equity exceeds 10.25% during the 2019/2020 Test Period.
 WPL must defer 50% of its excess earnings between 10.25% and 10.75%, and 100% of any excess earnings above 10.75%.
-The fuel-related cost component of WPL's retail electric rates for 2020 will be addressed in a separate filing, which is currently expected to occur in 2019.